Minnesota

 Barack Ferrazzano Kirschbaum & Nagelberg

-Solís acts as national counsel to Louis Vuitton and leads the team with Owen Smith in defending the high-end luxury client against a putative class action.
-The lawsuit alleges antitrust claims, specifically that the defendants’ “no-hire agreements” restrain competition and compensation for employees within the luxury retail market.
+Solís acts as national counsel to Louis Vuitton and joined the team, led by Owen Smith, in defense of the luxury client against a putative class action.
+The lawsuit alleged antitrust claims, specifically that Vuitton’s “no-hire agreements” impede competition and compensation for employees within the high-end retail market.
 Solís and Smith took the lead in the briefing with the co-defendants and secured a dismissal with prejudice earlier this year.
+A decision from the Second Circuit is pending.

-Smith chairs the motor vehicle group, specializing in handling litigation for industry-leading motor vehicle companies.
-His recent work has been on behalf of Porsche and Volkswagen.
-In a franchise agreement dispute in Florida, Smith obtained a crucial reversal from the Florida Appellate Division, instructing the administrative court to dismiss the case on remand.
-In Illinois, Smith is challenging the constitutionality of the Multiplier Act, an amendment to the Motor Vehicle Franchise Act, which changed how much manufacturers must reimburse dealers for warranty services and restricts them from recovering costs associated with the act.
-The case is being litigated, and Smith is seeking injunctive relief and a declaration that the amendment is unconstitutional on behalf of Volkswagen.
+Smith also chairs the motor vehicle group that specializes in handling litigation for industry-leading motor vehicle companies.
+In Illinois, Smith is challenging the constitutionality of the Multiplier Act, an amendment to the Motor Vehicle Franchise Act that changed how much manufacturers must reimburse dealers for warranty services and restricts them from recovering costs associated with the act.
+The case is being litigated, and Smith is seeking an injunction and a declaration that the amendment is unconstitutional on behalf of Volkswagen.